-- Using mental health services, or receiving treatment for a mental health condition, referred by Care Coordinator or other health and social care professional, eligible under the Care Act for personal budget or direct payment: £65 per week (full programme) *
+- Using mental health services, or receiving treatment for a mental health condition, referred by Care Coordinator or other health and social care professional, eligible for personal budget or direct payment: £65 per week (full programme,(minimum 15 weeks) *

 - Not using mental health services, or receiving treatment for a mental health condition, self-referred, self-funded: £65 per session (minimum 5 sessions)